Brianhulela/MACD_investing/README.md

 - Generate buy and sell signals based on MACD crossovers
 - Backtest the strategy with historical stock data
 - Visualize the strategy's performance and key trading signals
-- Includes a dark mode option for plots